-ADMA Biologics, Inc. ("ADMA" or the "Company") is an end-to-end commercial biopharmaceutical company dedicated to manufacturing, marketing and developing specialty plasma-derived biologics for the treatment of immunodeficient patients at risk for infection and others at risk for certain infectious diseases.
+ADMA Biologics, Inc. ("ADMA" or the "Company") is an end-to-end commercial biopharmaceutical company dedicated to manufacturing, marketing and developing specialty biologics for the treatment of immunodeficient patients at risk for infection and others at risk for certain infectious diseases.
 The Company's targeted patient populations include immune-compromised individuals who suffer from an underlying immune deficiency disorder or who may be immune-suppressed for medical reasons.

 ADMA operates through its wholly-owned subsidiaries ADMA BioManufacturing, LLC ("ADMA BioManufacturing") and ADMA BioCenters Georgia Inc. ("ADMA BioCenters").
-ADMA BioManufacturing was formed in January 2017 to facilitate the acquisition of the Biotest Therapy Business Unit ("BTBU") from BPC Plasma, Inc. (formerly Biotest Pharmaceuticals Corporation) ("BPC" and, together with Biotest AG, "Biotest") on June 6, 2017.
-The acquisition included certain assets (the "Biotest Assets") of BTBU, which included the U.S. Food and Drug Administration ("FDA")-licensed BIVIGAM and Nabi-HB immunoglobulin products, and an FDA-licensed plasma fractionation manufacturing facility located in Boca Raton, FL (the "Boca Facility") (the "Biotest Transaction").
-BTBU had previously been the Company's third-party contract manufacturer.
-ADMA BioCenters is the Company's source plasma collection business with ten plasma collection facilities located throughout the U.S., eight of which hold an approved license with the FDA.
+ADMA BioManufacturing was formed in January 2017 to facilitate the acquisition of certain assets held by the Company's former third-party contract manufacturer, which included the U.S. Food and Drug Administration ("FDA")-licensed BIVIGAM and Nabi-HB immunoglobulin products, and an FDA-licensed plasma fractionation manufacturing facility located in Boca Raton, FL (the "Boca Facility").
+ADMA BioCenters is the Company's source plasma collection business with ten plasma collection facilities located throughout the U.S., all of which hold an approved license with the FDA.

-The Company has three FDA-approved products, all of which are currently marketed and commercially available: (i) BIVIGAM (Immune Globulin Intravenous, Human), an Intravenous Immune Globulin ("IVIG") product indicated for the treatment of Primary Humoral Immunodeficiency ("PI"), also known as Primary Immunodeficiency Disease ("PIDD") or Inborn Errors of Immunity, and for which the Company received FDA approval on May 9, 2019 and commenced commercial sales in August 2019; (ii) ASCENIV (Immune Globulin Intravenous, Human - slra 10% Liquid), an IVIG product indicated for the treatment of PI, for which the Company received FDA approval on April 1, 2019 and commenced first commercial sales in October 2019; and (iii) Nabi-HB (Hepatitis B Immune Globulin, Human), which is indicated for the treatment of acute exposure to blood containing Hepatitis B surface antigen ("HBsAg") and other listed exposures to Hepatitis B. In addition to its commercially available immunoglobulin products, the Company provides contract manufacturing and laboratory services for certain clients and generates revenues from the sale of intermediate by-products that result from the immunoglobulin production process.
+The Company has three FDA-approved products, all of which are currently marketed and commercially available: (i) ASCENIV (Immune Globulin Intravenous, Human - slra 10% Liquid), an intravenous immune globulin ("IVIG") product indicated for the treatment of Primary Humoral Immunodeficiency ("PI"), also known as Primary Immunodeficiency Disease ("PIDD") or Inborn Errors of Immunity, for which the Company received FDA approval on April 1, 2019 and commenced first commercial sales in October 2019; (ii) BIVIGAM (Immune Globulin Intravenous, Human), an IVIG product indicated for the treatment of PI, and for which the Company received FDA approval on May 9, 2019 and commenced commercial sales in August 2019; and (iii) Nabi-HB (Hepatitis B Immune Globulin, Human), which is indicated for the treatment of acute exposure to blood containing Hepatitis B surface antigen ("HBsAg") and other listed exposures to Hepatitis B. In addition to its commercially available immunoglobulin products, the Company generates revenues from the sale of intermediate by-products that result from the immunoglobulin production process and from time to time provides contract manufacturing and laboratory services for certain clients.
 The Company seeks to develop a pipeline of plasma-derived therapeutics, and its products and product candidates are intended to be used by physician specialists focused on caring for immune-compromised patients with or at risk for certain infectious diseases.